fedora-infra/nuancier/doc/administrate.rst

 This page shows you all elections registered with their information and for each if they are open for vote or not and if their results are public or not.
-It offers the possibility to (re-)generate the cache for an election and get some statistics about it :
+It offers the possibility to (re-)generate the cache for an election and once the election is closed, a link to some statistics about it.
-- Number of participants
-- Number of votes,
-- Maximum number of vote per person
-- Average vote per person
-- Bar graph indicating how many people voted on how many candidates, for
-    example: 3 person voted to 4 candidates while 10 voted only on 2
-    candidates.

 .. _create_elections: